 Fire is a passionate and unforgiving substance.
 It keeps you warm, heats your meals, and provides light in the dark.
 When wielded carefully, it is a force to be used for good.
 Financial FIRE (Financial Independence Retire Early) is no different.
 We all remember what it was like when that FIRE lit up the dark cave in which we previously lived.

 Anyone who is chasing after financial independence or the ability to retire early remembers the first time they shared their passion for FIRE with the wrong person and got burned.

 These interactions make us shy away from having the same conversations in the future.
 It forces us to use caution when discussing FIRE.
 Otherwise, the FIRE we chase might just burn us like the dog who finally caught the tire.

 Today, we will discuss how to avoid becoming FIRE fighters by avoiding those who are most likely to burn us.

 The Basic Premise: Talking FIRE Produces Heat

-As previously pointed out, oxygen is always there.
-The fuel is the groups of people we are about to discuss in the next section.
+Oxygen is present in any conversation.
+The fuel in FIRE conversations involves various groups of people that will be discussed in the next section.
 That’s two of the three necessary items for a fire.

 Where does the heat come from that burns us when we discuss FIRE?

-Well, first let’s discuss the two components that allow us to FIRE and then embolden us to want to talk about it:
+It comes from the two components that allow us to achieve FIRE and then embolden us to want to talk about it: